-- Select Force/Moment results of axial force Fx in the members - Select the Diagram Display tab and select the Label values button. - Select the Label only if selected option. - Ensure the number of significant figures is set to 4 - Click the OK button to finish.
+- Select Force/Moment results of axial force Fx in the members - Select the Diagram Display tab and select the Label values checkbox. - Ensure the number of significant figures is set to 4 - Click the OK button to finish.

-The order of the layers in the \square Treeview governs the order that the layers are displayed.
+For results layers, the order of the layers in the 📴 Treeview governs the order in which the layers are displayed.

-• To see the deformed mesh on top of the diagram, in the 🛄 Treeview drag and drop the deformed mesh entry on top of the diagrams entry.

-• To add labels to the vertical members (the stanchions), select the left hand column, hold the Shift key and then select the right hand column.
+- To see the deformed mesh on top of the diagram, in the D Treeview drag and drop the deformed mesh entry on top of the diagrams entry. - To add labels to the vertical members (the stanchions), select the left hand column, hold the Shift key and then select the right hand column.

-An axial force diagram for each member will be

-displayed with values of Fx displayed on the selected columns.
+An axial force diagram for each member will be displayed with values of Fx displayed on the selected columns.